reenu-singh/reenu-singh/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I developed a library management system in my high school in BASIC.
-I have industrial design and research experience of two decades.
-I have found myself coming to programing again.
+I have industrial design and research experience of two decades and now I have found myself coming to programing again.

 <!---
 reenu-singh/reenu-singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.